San Jose, California: Climate

 Like most of the Bay Area, San Jose is made up of dozens of microclimates.
 Because of a more prominent rain shadow from the Santa Cruz Mountains, Downtown San Jose experiences the lightest rainfall in the city, while South San Jose, only 10 mi distant, experiences more rainfall, and somewhat more extreme temperatures.
-San Jose barely avoids a temperate steppe (BSk) climate.

 The monthly daily average temperature ranges from around 50 °F in December and January to around 70 °F in July and August.
-The highest temperature ever recorded in San Jose was 109 °F on September 6, 2022; the lowest was 18 °F on December 22–23, 1990.
+The highest temperature ever recorded in San Jose was 109 °F on September 6, 2022; the lowest was 18 °F on January 6, 1894.
 On average, there are 2.7 mornings annually where the temperature drops to, or below, the freezing mark; and sixteen afternoons where the high reaches or exceeds 90 °F. Diurnal temperature variation is far wider than along the coast or in San Francisco but still a shadow of what is seen in the Central Valley.